mohsinarf/Notes/Bash/Bash.md

-ls -a                                           // Show all files including hidden file chmod +x filename                               // make the file executable find . -name "*libQtSvg.do*"
+ls -a                                           // Show all files including hidden file chmod +x filename                               // make the file executable find . -name "*libQtSvg.do*" ldd exectubale_file > log.txt                   // Write the dependency required by exectuable_file in to a log.txt file

 ```
 ## Hello Bash Script